Pythagoras numbers of orders in biquadratic fields: Fields containing root of 5

 This is an equality of two polynomials, so it is valid after replacing $X,Y$ by elements of any commutative ring containing $S$.
 In particular, we can plug in the integral basis of $R$:

 This is the desired representation of $\alpha$ as a sum of $g$ squares. \end{proof}

 \begin{remark} The condition that $R$ is free as an $S$-module is not necessary; it suffices that it is generated by $k$ elements.
 Since any torsion-free module of rank $r$ over a Dedekind domain is generated by $r+1$ elements, one gets the weaker estimate $\P(\O) \leq g_{\O_F}(r+1)$ for any field extension $L/F$ and any order $\O_F \subset \O \subset \O_L$.
-An interesting question is whether $r+1$ can be replaced by $r$ (as in the case where $\O_F$ is a PID). \end{remark}
+An interesting question is whether $r+1$ can be replaced by $r$ (as in the case where $\O_F$ is a PID).\footnote{This question was one of the starting points for the recent preprint \cite{KrY}.
+There, it is resolved as follows: If $\O_F$ is not a PID, it is more natural to use another version of the $g$-invariant (there denoted as $G_{\O_F}$) which is defined in terms of general quadratic lattices instead of just quadratic forms.
+In this setting, the inequality $\P(\O) \leq G_{\O_F}(r)$ indeed holds, and one also gets several other interesting inequalities for both versions of the invariant, vastly generalising our Proposition \ref{pr:upperbound}.} \end{remark}

-For the rest of this section, denote $F = \Q(\sqrt5)$.
+For the rest of this section, denote $F = \Q(\!\sqrt5)$.
 With the previous proposition, in order to obtain an upper bound $\P(\O) \leq 5$ for $\O \supset \O_F$, it remains to prove $g_{\O_F}(2)=5$.
 This is Theorem \ref{th:sasaki}.
 To prove it, we need a lemma from Sasaki's paper \cite{SaEng}:

-\begin{lemma}[\cite{SaEng}, Lemma 12] Let $F = \Q(\sqrt5)$ and let $Q$ be a binary quadratic form over $\O_F$.
+\begin{lemma}[\cite{SaEng}, Lemma 12] Let $F = \Q(\!\sqrt5)$ and let $Q$ be a binary quadratic form over $\O_F$.
 Then $Q$ is a sum of four squares of linear forms if and only if $Q$ is \begin{enumerate} \item totally positive semidefinite, \item classical (i.e.\ the coefficient in front of $XY$ is in $2\O_F$), \item not equivalent to the form $G(X,Y) = 2X^2 + 2XY + 2\frac{1+\sqrt5}{2}Y^2$ over the completion $(\O_F)_{(2)}$, where $(2)$ is the dyadic place. \end{enumerate} \end{lemma} Its proof is based on the fact that the genus of $I_4$ in $F$ contains only one class, so it suffices to determine which binary forms are represented locally.
 Let us note that the conditions of $Q$ being positive semidefinite and classical are implicit in Sasaki's formulation, and instead of $G$, he uses the form $2X^2 + 2\bigl(\frac{1+\sqrt5}{2}\bigr)XY + 2Y^2$ equivalent to $G$ over $(\O_F)_{(2)}$.

 \begin{remark} Due to 93:11 of \cite{OMeara}, the form $G$ from the previous statement can be characterised as the unique (up to equivalence) unimodular binary form over $(\O_F)_{(2)}$ which is anisotropic and takes only values from $2(\O_F)_{(2)}$. \end{remark}